Stvff/MIV/docs/plugins.md

 MIV does not call any plugin functions from multiple threads.

 ## `string`
-The `string` type is used for all MIV functions, and for nearly all of its structs.
+The `string` type is used for all plugin functions, and for nearly all of its structs.
 It's used instead of the more customary `char *` because \*gestures vaguely at C's history*.

 It's essentially a byte array: